zhangjingye03/qdpc-host/README.md

 Then, interface `host0` appears and the QT3840 chip's serial log begins to flow. :-)

+* This is only a kernel module.
+If you want to control WiFi, `qcsapi` is required too.
+I'll post it later if I can make it work properly.

 ## How to use

 * Just cd into `/path/to/your/openwrt/package/kernel`

+* Clone [qca-nss-drv](https://github.com/zhangjingye03/qca-nss-drv) and [qca-nss-gmac](https://github.com/zhangjingye03/qca-nss-gmac) first to support NSS.

 * Clone this repo